 - Information that might jeopardize the health and safety of staff, students or the public.

-- Information that might prejudice the University's commercial interests.
+- Information that might prejudice the University College's commercial interests.

 - Information that would prejudice the prevention or detection of crime or the prosecution of offenders.